Aggressive Philadelphia Truck Accident Lawyer

 Yes, potentially.
 The trucking company might have overloaded the truck, for example, or violated some other regulation.
 If the violation caused the accident, the trucking company could be held liable.
 The trucking company might also have negligently hired a driver with a bad driving record.

-What are some of the major differences between truck accidents and car accident?
+What are some of the major differences between truck accidents and a car accident?

 In a truck accident: